St Paul / Mpls

 Should I test my home for Radon?

 Testing is the only way to find out how much radon is in your home.
 The EPA recommends that all homes be tested for radon gas.
-We also do, even if it just for re-sale purposes.
+We also do, even if it is just for resale purposes.

 Are some homes less likely to have Radon?